GoodspeedWong/kubernetes-platform-engineering/README.md

-# DevOps Kubernetes Playground
+# kubernetes-platform-engineering

-A local-first Kubernetes sandbox built around a four-node [KinD](https://kind.sigs.k8s.io/) cluster, sample workloads, and a fairly full local platform stack for routing, observability, storage, and load testing.
+A local-first Kubernetes platform engineering workspace built around a four-node [KinD](https://kind.sigs.k8s.io/) cluster and a composable platform baseline for traffic management, observability, storage, GitOps, and performance testing.
 Contributor workflow and coding standards live in [`AGENTS.md`](AGENTS.md).

-This README was updated against the repository plus the live cluster context `kind-goodnotes-k8s-demo` on 2026-03-30, so it distinguishes between:
+This README documents the `kubernetes-platform-engineering` repository against the live cluster context `kind-goodnotes-k8s-demo` as checked on 2026-03-30, so it distinguishes between:

 - manifest-backed stacks that are defined in this repository
 - additional workloads currently running in the cluster but not fully sourced from this repo

-## What is in the repo
+## Platform characteristics

+- **Composable platform roots**: the repo is organized so namespaces, traffic, observability, storage, and workload layers can be applied independently with `kubectl apply -k`.
+- **Multi-path traffic management**: both NGINX Ingress and Gateway API / Envoy Gateway assets are present, which makes the repo useful for comparing or evolving ingress patterns.
+- **Full telemetry baseline**: Prometheus, Grafana, OTEL Collector, Loki, Mimir, and Tempo are all represented as first-class platform components.
+- **Local-first, operations-oriented**: the platform runs on KinD, but the repo structure, manifests, and validation commands are aimed at realistic platform operations rather than a throwaway sample.
+- **Workload onboarding surface**: the `apps/` layer and supporting scripts provide a baseline path for exposing and testing services on top of the shared platform.

+## Platform scope

 - **Cluster bootstrap**: `goodnotes-k8s-demo/cluster-config.yaml` defines a KinD control plane plus three workers with host ports `8080 -> 80` and `8443 -> 443`.
-- **Demo apps**: `foo`, `bar`, and `iris-sklearn-api` are deployed in the `apps` namespace and currently route through Gateway API `HTTPRoute` objects.
+- **Workload baselines**: `foo`, `bar`, and `iris-sklearn-api` are deployed in the `apps` namespace and currently route through Gateway API `HTTPRoute` objects.
-- **Routing layers**: the repo contains both an NGINX Ingress controller stack and Envoy Gateway assets (`gateway/` CRDs plus `gateway-controller/` controller manifests).
+- **Traffic layers**: the repo contains both an NGINX Ingress controller stack and Envoy Gateway assets (`gateway/` CRDs plus `gateway-controller/` controller manifests).
 - **Observability**: Prometheus/Grafana, OTEL Collector, Loki, Mimir, and Tempo all have manifests under `kind-goodnotes-k8s-demo/`.
 - **Storage and GitOps**: MinIO operator and tenant resources are present, along with Argo CD manifests.
-- **Performance tooling**: a Python ingress load generator lives in `scripts/load-test.py`, and the k6 operator manifests live in `kind-goodnotes-k8s-demo/k6/`.
+- **Performance engineering**: a Python ingress load generator lives in `scripts/load-test.py`, and the k6 operator manifests live in `kind-goodnotes-k8s-demo/k6/`.
-- **Profiling lab**: `go-apps/main.go` starts several intentionally hot code paths plus `pprof` on `localhost:6060`.
+- **Profiling and diagnosis**: `go-apps/main.go` starts several intentionally hot code paths plus `pprof` on `localhost:6060`.

 ## Repository layout